cgwire/kitsu/docs/getting-started-production/README.md

 ## Add a new employee

-Each artist required an account.
+Each Artist required an account.
 Go to the drop-down menu ![Main menu](../img/getting-started/main_button.png), and under the **Studio** section, choose **PEOPLE** page.